The Best Way To Get To Citizens Bank Park

 I used to recommend the NovaCare lot just off of Penrose Avenue for the easiest out, and for that it’s still good, but it’s a hike from the ballpark and isn’t any cheaper.
 My favorite lot now is the church on 10th Street, just north of Packer Avenue.
 It’s cheaper than the Phillies lots and isn’t much further, it’s not too difficult to leave, and the approach to the ballpark is sweet, seeing the inside of it from the street.

-I also have found some free street spots, which you can learn about in the Citizens Bank Park E-Guide.
+I also have found some free street spots, which, along with all the other ways to get to Philly’s ballpark, you can learn about in the Citizens Bank Park E-Guide.

 If you’d rather be closer to the ballpark, I highly recommend that you plan your route in—and out.
 Citizens Bank Park is surrounded by parking lots, and you’ll want to be sure that you’ll have as little trouble as possible getting out.
 Again, remember that the Sports Complex exits get backed up heavily, so avoid using them if you can.